Answered By: Francine May

 Benefits of permalinks:

-• More dependable: Permalinks are more stable than session-specific URLs, such as those from library database searches, that can change.
+• More dependable: Permalinks are more stable than session-specific URLs, such as those from library database searches, which can change.

 • Useful for sharing: These links are useful if you want to access the resource again, include it in syllabi, reading lists, or share it with others.